 There are many resources available to provide support and treatment.
 Taking care of our mental health is just as important as physical health.
 When our Mental Health is vital, so are we!

 1. Eat a healthy diet: Eating a healthy diet can help improve your mood and reduce stress.
 Include plenty of fruits, vegetables, whole grains, and lean protein.
 Avoid processed foods, sugary drinks, and excessive amounts of caffeine.
+Also, recent studies show that intermittent fasting is a great tool for improving mood.
+They found that after 3 months of fasting people had significant decreases in tension, anger, confusion, and total mood disturbance.

 2. Get enough sleep: Getting enough sleep is important for emotional well-being.
 Most adults need 7-8 hours of sleep per night.
 Consider going to bed and waking up simultaneously each day to help improve your sleep patterns.